bagnascojhoel/my-second-brain/1. Projects/AWS Developer Certificate/Features Overview.md

 ## Elastic Beanstalk
 Web application helper for configuration and management.
 You select the platform and upload your code.
 If you want, Amazon will then take care of configuring the Instances, Capacity, Load Balancer, Application Deployments and Software Updates, Monitoring, Database and notifications.
 Otherwise, you'll be able to select between some preset environment configuration or customize your own.

+## Pinpoint
+Send e-mails, SMS, and push notifications to users.
+You can integrate with your web or mobile  It can integrate with Cognito to dynamically input user data.